Merry Christmasfrom the Forest Bridge Trust

 In the news

-Until 2025, our focus is working to acheive a predator controlled corridor of land, the Central Bridge.
+Our focus is working to achieve a predator controlled corridor of land from west to east.
 This is an area of 54,000 hectares connecting the existing wildlife sanctuaries at Mataia Restoration Project in the west to Tawharanui Regional Park in the east.

 Our activities connect the landscape and people in the North Rodney region through focused activities:

 Fencing and Riparian Planting